npfernandes/ensemblify/docs/source/usage.md

 ----

-Ensemblify also offers two minor modules that can also be accessed through the command line or from inside a Python script/Jupyter Notebook.
+Ensemblify also offers minor modules that can be accessed through the command line or from inside a Python script/Jupyter Notebook.

-- **[`pipeline`](usage_pipeline.md#the-pipeline-module) module:** all of Ensemblify's main features combined into a single function call, for convenience.
 - **[`clash_checking`](usage_clash_checking.md#the-clash_checking-module) module:** check previously generated ensembles (even ones generated not using Ensemblify) for steric clashes, outputting detailed reports.